teerth17/50DaysOfJS-Challenge/README.md

 # Description
 Solve 50 JavaScript questions.
-New question unlocks everyday till New Years Eve
+New question unlocks everyday till New Years Eve.

+You Can Join Challenge From Here : "https://codedamn.com/learn/50-days-of-js"